 - Limited-time discounts: use sparingly to test price elasticity without long-term devaluation.

-- Free trial → paid conversion: measure trial-to-paid cohorts and onboarding completion as primary signals.
+- Free trial → paid conversion: Industry data suggests that measure trial-to-paid cohorts and onboarding completion as primary signals.

 - Pre-sell a higher-priced cohort: validate demand before building features; reduces product risk.